 What is HR digital transformation?

-HR digital transformation is a process that HR undertake that allows them to move away from manual processes, to automated, data-driven processes.
+HR digital transformation is a process that HR undertakes that allows them to move away from manual processes, to automated, data-driven processes.

-For a smooth and complete digital transformation, there are 4 steps that HR need to undertake.
+For a smooth and complete digital transformation, there are 4 steps that HR needs to undertake.

 4 steps for digital HR